 ''The triple-double, my teammates, they make it so easy,'' said Thomas. ''They knock down open shots.''

-Maryland will play College of Charleston on Sunday in the final before beginning ACC play next weekend at No. 10 North Carolina.
+Maryland will play the winner of Saturday's other semifinal between Howard and College of Charleston before beginning ACC play next weekend at No. 10 North Carolina.

 Jordan Frazier scored 19 points for Wofford (2-9), which has now lost the first five games of a seven-game stretch away from home.